 Faith shrugged.
 "Beats me.
 Where are we anyway?"

 Buffy moved away from her.
 "I don't know."
-She turned back to Faith, her look forlorn, lost.
+She turned back to Faith, her expression lost.
 "I don't like it.
 I want to go home."

 Faith could feel the other slayer's loneliness and pain battering up against her.
 It was almost too much to bear.
 "Buffy, stop it."